Glenn Carano: Dallas Cowboys

 In the 1977 NFL draft, the Dallas Cowboys did not have a second round draft choice, after trading three of them to the Seattle Seahawks as part of the package to acquire Tony Dorsett.
 On May 3, the Cowboys traded wide receiver Duke Fergerson to the Seahawks in exchange for the 26th position in the second round, used to select Carano.
 The Cowboys formerly only carried two quarterbacks on their roster until drafting Carano, who became the third-string quarterback after passing fellow rookie Steve DeBerg on the depth chart.

 From 1977 to 1979, Carano was the third-string quarterback behind Roger Staubach and Danny White.
-In 1980, he became the backup after the retirement of Staubach.
+In 1980, he became the backup after Staubach retired and White became the starter.

 Carano is perhaps best remembered for replacing the injured White in the 1981 Thanksgiving game against the Chicago Bears and helping the Cowboys to a 10–9 comeback win.
 The next game was the only start of his NFL career, in which he completed 7 of 18 passes for 51 yards in a 37–13 win against the Baltimore Colts.
 Notably, the opposing quarterback for the Colts, David Humm, was also making his first and only NFL start, the only time in NFL history two "one and done" quarterbacks have ever faced off.
 Carano and Humm were the subjects of an NFL Films piece entitled "My One and Only," recounting the 1981 game; it noted that the two had been friends since high school (both played high school football in Nevada), and remained friends until Humm's death in 2018.

 In 1982, Carano was passed on the depth chart by Gary Hogeboom for the backup quarterback role behind White.